seespinoza/TCR_GUI_Suite/README.md

    The Tool Suite should be compatible with most Linux systems.

 ## Package dependencies
- - Before actually running the software Docker and xQuartz both need to be installed.
-Installation of these two additional software is automatically performed by the `run.command` script.

-*Note: xQuartz is not necessary on Linux systems.*
+ - This software requires installing several different software packages in order to run as intended.
+   For OSX this includes Xcode, Homebrew, and Homebrew Cask.
+Python libraries tkinter and Pillow will also be installed.

+*Note: The program itself will download all the packages necessary to run.*

 ## SOFTWARE INSTALLATION